coostdocs/codoc/content/en/co/net/http.md

 ```

 - The first version gets value of a HTTP header.
 If the header does not exist, an empty string is returned.
-- The second version gets the entire HTTP header part.
+- The second version gets the entire HTTP header part (include the start line).

 - Example